emily-x12/NationalParkSearch/README.md

 # NPSDashboard
 This is a web app for searching open National Parks with a State filter.

+#Collaboration
+This app was created by 3 other developers including myself.

 #User Story
 When a user wants to find an open national park that is withing a certain state they can navigate to this web page: https://sirjkm.github.io/NPSDashboard/